paulosjd/snippets-exercises/sqlalchemy/query_examples_notes.md

 **`Query.select_from()`**

+To control the first entity in the list of JOINs, use the Query.select_from() method:

+    query = session.query(User, Address).select_from(Address).join(User)

 Often used in conjunction with `Query.join()` in order to control which entity is selected from on the “left” side of the join.

-Usually, the default “join point” is the leftmost entity in the `Query` object’s list of entities to be selected.